 If you're using a broker, it may charge you a fee.
 But there are brokers who are fee-free, and it's worth using one to save yourself money.

 To work out your exact monthly payment for your new mortgage, you need to know the rate you'll be applying for.
 But if you haven't even started looking yet, you can use a best buy table to benchmark a realistic rate.
-Either way, our Finding Best Mortgages guide will tell you how to find a rate.